wireflo/sparq-deep-learn/README.md

 ## Prompts

-The prompt used to generate the mind map data is defined in the `defaultPrompt` variable in the `prompts.ts` file.
+The prompts used to generate the mind map data is defined in the `defaultLocalPrompt` and `defaultExternalPrompt` variables in the `prompts.ts` file.